dnyanalj/ShikenX/enhancements.md

 Basic version:

-⚫Edit, delete questions while creating test.✅
-⚫Edit the "scheduled at" functionality convert from deadline to start time.✅
+1)
 ⚫Delete the whole test from the side of examiner.
 ⚫working search bar based on the name of the test.

-⚫client should see test duration and examiner should get option to set the time of the test(schema change).
+2)client should see test duration and examiner should get option to set the time of the test(schema change).

-10:55 time error->problem may be the local time conversion.

-on Mentioned email users will get the email about test.
-(future-> link of the test.)

 ⭐acccess of the exam : right now all exams are open to all students.
 1)on examiner side:Examiner will mention who can access the exam.